Chart Color Schemes

 Murrumba Downs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Murrumba Downs, as evaluated at the latest Census held on 9 August 2016, comprised 73.6% houses and 26.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Brisbane metropolitan area's dwelling structure which was 75.0% houses and 25.0% other dwellings.
-The level of home ownership in Murrumba Downs stood at 28.3%, with the rest of the dwellings either mortgaged (43.6%) or rented (28.1%).
-The median monthly mortgage repayment in the area was $1,863, higher than Brisbane metro's average of $1,820.
-The median weekly rent figure for Murrumba Downs was recorded at $360, compared to Brisbane metro's $380.
-Nationally, Murrumba Downs' mortgage repayments are similar to the Australian average of $1,863, while rents are lower than the national figure of $375.
+The dwelling structure in Murrumba Downs, as per the latest Census, consisted of 73.6% houses and 26.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.6% houses and 26.4% other dwellings.
+The home ownership level in Murrumba Downs was higher than Brisbane metro at 28.3%, with the remaining dwellings either mortgaged (43.6%) or rented (28.1%).
+The median monthly mortgage repayment in the area was $1,863, above Brisbane metro's average of $1,820.
+The median weekly rent figure was recorded at $360, compared to Brisbane metro's $380.
+Nationally, Murrumba Downs' mortgage repayments were similar to the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing